Securing Masters Admission In Canada

 - A simple google search is not a reflection of all the schools offering the degree you want.
 A course in one school is most likely a different name in another school.

-- Send emails or call the department of your chosen field of study or faculty of graduate studies to ask questions before applying.
+- Send emails or call the department of your chosen field of study or the faculty of graduate studies to ask questions before applying.
 The application fee is not cheap, it is usually between CAD$ 100-200.

 - Start your application at least a year before the admission year you are considering.
 September admission should consider the Christmas holiday window when sending your documents.